 With runners on first and second, Eastside Catholic’s Connor Neimann drilled a pitch to right field.
 The runner on second, freshman Drew Sanidad, scored with ease.
 His older brother, senior Zach Sanidad, blew past the third base coach’s stop sign and headed home.

 The ball got there as soon as young Zachary went into his sliding position.
 But instead of getting tagged out, he somehow flipped over the hapless catcher to score.

 The run gave the Crusaders a 13-3 lead, which ended the game thanks to Washington high school’s 10-run mercy rule, and the play was trending for days.

 “He ran through the stop sign, he shouldn’t have even have gone,” Eastside Catholic coach Kyle Larsen said.
 “But to be honest, that’s Zach… He has unbelievable baseball instinct and it’s so easy to coach him.
 He’s been doing it since day one.”

-Whether it’s a high school softball player or in the MLB, that slide is tough to duplicate and why it’s still amazing to watch during the coronavirus pandemic and COVID-19 outbreak.
+Whether it’s a high school softball player or in the MLB, that slide is tough to duplicate and why it’s still amazing to watch during the coronavirus pandemic.